srstanic/dev.srdanstanic.com/_posts/2021-03-24-swift-protocol-types-and-naming.md

 }
 ```

-I get the line of thinking there, but since title is not a type that the implementer can be converted to, I would look further for a good candidate for this protocol's name.
+I get the line of thinking there, but since the title is not a type to which the implementer can be converted, I would look further for a good candidate for this protocol’s name.
 And I would even say that the fact that something has a title doesn't justify having a separate protocol.
-To put it differently, it's not useful for many different types to conform to the same generic `title`-requring protocol, because it's unlikely that there is going to be generic logic applicable to anything that has a title.
+To put it differently, it's not useful for many different types to conform to the same generic `title`-requiring protocol, because it's unlikely that there is going to be generic logic applicable to anything that has a title.
 But if there is something that *is something* and also has a title, it might be worth having a protocol for it.
 For example, a view that has a title could be defined as a `TitledView` protocol, which extends from a `View` protocol.

 ```
 protocol TitledView: View {